ginger-tek/routy/README.md

 - `params` - URI parameters
 - `query` - Parsed URL parameters
 - `headers`
-- `data` - Empty array to use for passing around data, such as user identity from middleware
+- `ctx` - (context) Empty array to use for passing data between middleware/handlers, i.e. user identity

 ### Methods
 - `body()` - If content-type is application/json, body will be parsed into object